atdd-bdd/GherkinExecutorForJava/examples.md

 if `a` is in the table for a field with datatype `int`, then an IllegalArgumentException is thrown and will be caught by the test framework.

 You can eliminate the `println`.
-It is there so you can see the data passed to the glue code, wihtout having to look back at the feature file.
+It is there so that you can see the data passed to the glue code, without having to look back at the feature file.

 The first time you run the Translator, you should rename the glue file `Feature_Examples_glue.tmpl`to the language appropriate suffix